Frequently Asked Questions

 (For registration, please contact: firstname.lastname@example.org)

-11. HOME VISITS: Can I arrange to have home visit?
+11. HOME VISITS: Can I arrange to have home visits?

-Home visit counselling therapy is available for those who are unable to travel outside their homes, especially for the elderly or those with physical or medical disability.
+Home visit counselling therapy is available for those living within a radius of 3 miles from Lewisham Central, who are unable to travel outside their homes, especially for the elderly or those with physical or medical disability.

 As part of our diverse counselling service, this unique service is provided for those individuals facing challenging personal circumstances in their lives.